PrismarineJS/flying-squid/doc/api.md

 Emitted when a player places a block
 - position: Position they're attempting to place the block
 - id: Id of block being placed
-- data: Data of block being placed
+- damage: Data of block being placed
 - reference (u): Reference block that was placed on
 - direction (u): Direction vector from reference to position
 - playSound: Which sound to play (Default: true)